visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 Method called to retrieve the position of each point.

 ##### `getColorWeight` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")

-* Default: `point => 1`
+* Default: `1`

-`getColorWeight` is the accessor function to get the weight of a point used to calcuate the color value for a cell.
+The weight of a data point used to calculate the color value for a cell.
-It takes the data prop array element and returns the weight, for example, to use `SPACE` field, `getColorWeight` should be set to `point => point.SPACES`.
-By default `getColorWeight` returns `1`.

-Note: similar to `getColorValue`, grid layer compares whether `getColorWeight` has changed to recalculate the value for each bin that its color based on.

-##### `colorAggregation` (String, optional)

-* Default: 'SUM'

-`colorAggregation` defines, operation used to aggregate all data point weights to calculate a cell's color value.
-Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
-'SUM' is used when an invalid value is provided.

-Note: `getColorWeight` and `colorAggregation` together define how color value of cell is determined, same can be done by setting `getColorValue` prop.
-But to enable gpu aggregation, former props must be provided instead of later.
+* If a number is provided, it is used as the weight for all objects.
+* If a function is provided, it is called on each object to retrieve its weight.

 ##### `getElevationWeight` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")

-* Default: `point => 1`
+* Default: `1`

-`getElevationWeight` is the accessor function to get the weight of a point used to calcuate the elevation value for a cell.
+The weight of a data point used to calculate the elevation value for a cell.
-It takes the data prop array element and returns the weight, for example, to use `SPACE` field, `getElevationWeight` should be set to `point => point.SPACES`.
-By default `getElevationWeight` returns `1`.

-Note: similar to `getElevationValue`, grid layer compares whether `getElevationWeight` has changed to recalculate the value for each bin that its color based on.

-##### `elevationAggregation` (String, optional)

-* Default: 'SUM'

-`elevationAggregation` defines, operation used to aggregate all data point weights to calculate a cell's elevation value.
-Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
-'SUM' is used when an invalid value is provided.

-Note: `getElevationWeight` and `elevationAggregation` together define how elevation value of cell is determined, same can be done by setting `getColorValue` prop.
-But to enable gpu aggregation, former props must be provided instead of later.
+* If a number is provided, it is used as the weight for all objects.
+* If a function is provided, it is called on each object to retrieve its weight.

 ## Differences compared to CPUGridLayer